220 Central Park South: Post-completion

 Real estate sales, particularly on Billionaires' Row, declined in 2020 due to the COVID-19 pandemic in New York City, and there were concerns that people would not buy the few remaining unsold units.
-Thirty condominiums remained to be sold by September 2020, amd units at 220 Central Park South were among the most expensive sold in New York City during that time.
+Thirty condominiums remained to be sold by September 2020, and units at 220 Central Park South were among the most expensive sold in New York City during that time.
 Although Vornado lost hundreds of millions of dollars during 2020 because of a commercial real estate downturn caused by the pandemic, the company was able to lessen the loss with revenue from the sales of units at 220 Central Park South.
 Vornado grossed $1.52 billion from forty-six condominium sales at the building during 2020, including thirteen sales totaling $598 million between January and July.
 During the third quarter of 2020, the building accounted for nearly one-third of the $1.85 billion of condominium sales recorded in the entire borough of Manhattan.
 Relatively few of these buyers were brand-new; many of them had indicated their intention to buy condominiums several years prior.
 Vornado planned to use sales income from 220 Central Park South to finance capital expenditures of its other properties.

 Crain's New York wrote in late 2023 that, while Vornado's office portfolio had been losing money in the early 2020s, the building at 220 Central Park South was "something of an outlier" because many of the condos had actually appreciated in value.
 By then, Roth had shifted his focus to Vornado's office portfolio, having said that Vornado's development of 220 Central Park South was similar to "winning the Kentucky Derby by ten lengths".
 The popularity of 220 Central Park South, compared to other Billionaires' Row buildings, was attributed to the fact that it was the only Billionaires' Row development that was directly on Central Park South.
 By January 2025, all except one of the condos had been sold.
 That June, residents of the neighboring Gainsborough Studios sued Vornado, claiming that Vornado had agreed to pay for damage caused by 220 Central Park South's construction but that the company had not done so.